-An endowment is a fund set aside permanently so that a portion of the interest earned is used on an annual basis.
+An endowment is a fund set aside permanently.
 The principal is invested and a small percentage of the earnings is used for annual operating expenses or for the purpose the donor has specified, such as scholarships.

 How does a stronger endowment help Overbrook?

 An endowment links past, current and future generations by supporting and furthering Overbrook’s educational mission.
 A strong endowment provides financial stability for Overbrook and helps provide scholarships and financial aid to students who could otherwise not afford an education.

 Who oversees the endowment?

 The Dominican Campus Investment Committee oversees the invested endowed funds.

 Can a gift be designated to a specific fund or scholarship?

 Yes.
 Overbrook encourages and welcomes scholarship opportunities for its students.
 An individual, group or organization may establish a new scholarship named for the donor or in honor or memory of a person.
 The name specified by the donor will remain associated with an endowed scholarship or fund in perpetuity.

 Persons interested in establishing a named endowed fund/scholarship are encouraged to consult with the Development Office prior to making the gift so that the donor’s intentions are appropriately established in writing.
 Discussion of any named endowed fund/scholarship agreement on behalf of Overbrook shall be done with the knowledge, consent, and signature of the school principal.